Details: This lot consists of the antique Remojadas figure shown in the corresponding images.

 To inspect and acquire more detailed information about this lot, please attend our live preview before the auction.

-Condition / Notes: This piece, measuring approximately 8" x 6" x 3 1/2" (with the base measuring approximately 5 1/4" x 4" x 4"), was fragmented and repaired.
-Paint wear is consistent with its age.
+Condition / Notes: This piece, measuring approximately 8" x 7" x 3" (with the base measuring approximately 5 1/2" x 4 3/4" x 4 1/4"), is chipped in a number of places and has paint wear that is consistent with its age.